 All students should have the statutory right to a comprehensive student tutoring scheme, funded through combined government, public health and community resources.
-These structured programmes - facilitated by students' unions with dedicated funding - see continuing students leading and facilitating groups of new students before term begins, providing academic mentoring, social integration, and wellbeing support throughout the crucial first semester.
+These structured programs - facilitated by students' unions with dedicated funding - pair continuing students with new students before term begins, providing academic mentoring, social integration, and wellbeing support throughout the crucial first semester.